 The team is responsible for minute-to-minute remote operation of the antennas; they oversee the acquisition of signals from satellites on a precise to-the-second pointing schedule, and communicate with individual flight control teams via voice loop to ensure a smooth handover of communication passes from one mission to another.

-The ESA-owned and operated core Estrack network is complemented by commercially operated stations provided thru service contracts with organisations such as the Swedish Space Corporation (SSC) and Kongsberg Satellite Services AS (KSAT, Norway).
+The ESA-owned and operated core Estrack network is complemented by commercially operated stations provided thru service contracts with organisations such as the Swedish Space Corporation (SSC), Spain's National Institute of Aerospace Technology (INTA) and Kongsberg Satellite Services AS (KSAT, Norway).

 These include tracking stations located at South Point, Hawaii (USA), Santiago (Chile), TrollSat, Antarctica, and Svalbard (Norway) and Dongara (Australia).